 Kahoot Time!!
 My students absolutely love hearing that.
-They usually quickly get out their computers and are logged into Kahoot in record time.
+They are usually very quick to get out their computers and log into Kahoot in record time.

 If you have never used Kahoot! before, you can create them for about anything.
 The registration is completely free.
 Click here to read my blog introduction to Kahoots.
 My husband even created one for my birthday to test our family’s knowledge!
 Our students absolutely love them and love competing against each other

-The following Kahoots are ones that my 5th graders have used to assist with their fraction knowledge.
+The following Kahoots are a few that my 5th graders have used to assist with their fraction knowledge.

 Least Common Denominator – This quick warm up was adapted from user SrR3ss and has 5 questions.
 Students play this game to quickly practice finding the least common denominator.